 2012 — Brooklyn makes a winning return to major pro sports, with the Nets topping the Toronto Raptors 107-100 in the first regular-season NBA game at Barclays Center.

 2013 — Nick Foles ties an NFL mark with seven touchdown passes and throws for 406 yards to revitalize the Philadelphia Eagles in a 49-20 victory over the Oakland Raiders.

-2016 — Harvard University suspends its men’s soccer team for the rest of the season over sexual comments made about members of the women’s soccer team.
-The soccer team, currently ranked first in the Ivy League, forfeits its remaining games of the season.
+2016 — Harvard suspends its men’s soccer team for the rest of the season over sexual comments made about members of the women’s soccer team.
+The soccer team, ranked first in the Ivy League, forfeits its remaining games of the season.